 In severe cases, your child may need to undergo a sleep study.
-This will determine if he or she is suffering from sleep apnea.
-During the study, your child will sleep overnight at a facility while his or her breathing and brain activity are monitored using electrodes.
+This will determine if they are suffering from sleep apnea.
+During the study, your child will sleep overnight at a facility while their breathing and brain activity are monitored using electrodes.
 The study is painless, but it can be difficult for some children to sleep in a strange place.

-Your child will be given a mild sedative before surgery to help calm him or her, and is then placed under general anesthesia.
+Your child will be given a mild sedative before surgery to help calm them.
+They will then be placed under general anesthesia.
 The surgery lasts no more than two hours.

 After the adenoids are removed, your child might experience:

 The doctor will prescribe an antibiotic to protect against any infection.
 Your child may also receive a mild pain reliever for the first few days.
-In addition, children are urged to drink cold, icy drinks, like milkshakes and ice cream, and to avoid any warm foods for the first seven days.
+Children are also urged to drink cold, icy drinks, like milkshakes and ice cream, and to avoid any warm foods for the first seven days.